The ultimate guide to eating this delectable condiment.

 Trust us, we know how hard it is to make a curry look good!
 When we want to impress our guests (or even just our Instagram followers), we shake things up in the curry-making stakes, creating a luscious curry sauce and balancing our protein on top.
-This Thai green curry barramundi looks like it’s been plucked from a top Thai restaurant, thanks to its contemporary presentation.
-The crisp-fried fish fillet sits atop a pool of green curry sauce, garnished with a sail of fried fish skin for visual interest, with the rice and extra vegetables on the side.
+Try placing a crisp-fried fish fillet atop a pool of curry sauce, garnished with a sail of fried fish skin for visual interest, with the rice and extra vegetables on the side.
 This method works best for fish and seafood curries, rather than heartier cuts of meat that need hours to braise in the curry sauce.

 If you’ve ever watched Donna Hay plate up pasta, you’ll notice that she curls her tongs around the strands, then gently eases the bundle onto the plate to create perfect little coils of pasta.
-Adopt this method for your Asian noodle recipes for an on-trend presentation, like we’ve done for this salmon steak with soba noodles and wasabi sauce.
+Adopt this method for your Asian noodle recipes for an on-trend presentation.

 Chefs often refer to the face of the clock when plating their meals, placing the protein at 2 o’clock, the vegetables at 6 o’clock and the starch or sauce at 10 o’clock.
-By defining three distinct sections, like the presentation of these Malaysian satay skewers, you are creating balance on the plate.
+By defining three distinct sections, you are creating balance on the plate.

 Ever noticed how your local Japanese restaurant serves five gyoza, even when you’ve got a table for two or four?
 It’s not just so you’ll fight over that final dumpling.
-In many Asian cultures, odd numbers are considered lucky, so serve your dumplings or seafood dishes in sets of three, five or seven (never four, as with many Asian cultures, this has connotations with death).
-Look to this Chinese tofu recipe for creative presentation inspiration.
+In many Asian cultures, odd numbers are considered lucky, so serve your dumplings or seafood dishes in sets of three, five or seven (never four, as with many Asian cultures, this has connotations of death).

 So you think there’s not much you can do with a soup?
 Think again.
-Rather than serving your soup in a large, deep bowl, where all the goodness is bobbing beneath the surface, choose a smaller or shallower dish, then pile the ingredients up for added visual interest, like this tempting tom yum soup, or this rich khao soi, which gets added height and texture thanks to a garnish of fried wonton strips.
+Rather than serving your soup in a large, deep bowl, where all the goodness is bobbing beneath the surface, choose a smaller or shallower dish, then pile the ingredients up for added visual interest, height and texture.

 Even the most bland-looking dish can be elevated by effective garnishes.
-With Asian cuisine, you’re spoiled for choice – use vivid green herbs, a sprinkle of chopped red chilli, or golden peanuts to add vibrancy.
-For example, shredded kaffir lime, chilli and whole basil leaves add some much-needed contrast to this choo chee salmon recipe.
+With Asian cuisine, you’re spoiled for choice.
+Use vivid green herbs, a sprinkle of chopped red chilli, or golden peanuts to add vibrancy.